-We believe that, overall, total compensation for our executives is competitive with the market and reinforces our compensation philosophy of incenting longterm value creation.
-While no formal benchmarking study was performed in 2009, we believe that, overall, base salaries for 2009 for our named executive officers as a group were somewhat below the 50th percentile of the applicable range for our benchmark peer group.
-However, we believe that bonus targets were above average, resulting in total cash compensation somewhat higher than the 50th percentile.
-Inclusion of equity incentives is intended to result in total compensation at approximately the 50th percentile of the benchmark peer group.
-This mix of compensation elements is leveraged to ensure a strong pay-forperformance alignment.
+We believe that, overall, total compensation for our executives is competitive with the market and reinforces our compensation philosophy of incenting long-term value creation.
+While we have not performed a formal benchmarking review in recent years, we expect that, on average, base salary will generally be lower, and incentive compensation higher, than that of our peer companies if annual performance goals are met.
+Also, due to the early stage of our business, stock options continue to represent a large portion of total compensation.
+This mix of compensation elements is leveraged to ensure a strong pay-for-performance alignment.
+Our compensation strategy is necessarily tied to our stage of development.
+Accordingly, the specific direction, emphasis and components of our executive compensation program continue to evolve in parallel with the evolution of our business strategy.
 We believe this is appropriate and typical for an early-stage high-growth company like Metabolix.